 Dr. Bharat Gandhi and Dr. Priya Gandhi at Medinet Family Care Clinic in Houston and Sugar Land, Texas, provide needed immigration exams and vaccinations.
 In fact, Bharat Gandhi, MD, has been a U.S. Citizenship and Immigration Services (USCIS) civil surgeon for over 20 years.

-He helps those wishing to enter the country — as well as those who want to change their status to lawful permanent resident — with all their medical needs.
+He helps those wishing to complete their i693 medical exam — as well as those who have a K or V visa and want to change their status to lawful permanent resident — with all their medical needs.
 He follows the Centers for Disease Control and Prevention (CDC) and the U.S. Department of Health and Human Services (HHS) regulations for all medically necessary immigration exams and vaccinations.

 The CDC/HHS regulations require that anyone applying to immigrate to the U.S. receive a medical exam.
 During that exam, you’re required to document that you’ve received certain vaccinations.
 If you don’t have such documentation, you must receive the vaccines at the time of the examination.

 The required vaccinations, which are periodically reviewed and updated by the Advisory Committee on Immunization Practices (ACIP), are those recommended for the general American public.
 The vaccines must be age-appropriate and protect against a disease with the potential to cause an outbreak.
 They must protect against a disease already eliminated or in the process of being eliminated in the United States.